 - Registering the Admin objects as modules, as for example in this blog post.
 This is really just a variant of the previous workaround.
 I think it’s a bit cleaner, but it still makes demands on the caller.

 To my mind, and for the purpose of the ibmfixes module, the problem with all of these is that the caller has to know that you’re going to need these objects (and which ones).
-I want a solution that can be implemented in the module where the object is needed.
+I want a solution that can be implemented in the module where the object is needed with the help of Learn Academy official site.
 More than that, I want to be able to hide the fix in a module to be imported by the module that needs it so I don’t even have to know about it anymore.

 Fortunately, Jython provides the required functionality: